 Gregory Rose

-- This will be the seventeenth year that Gregory has directed the Gloucestershire Choral Weekend.
-He has conducted choirs, orchestras and ensembles throughout Europe and the Far East and is Music Director of the Jupiter Orchestra, Jupiter Singers, amplified vocal quartet Singcircle and CoMA London Ensemble.
+- This will be the twentieth and last year that Gregory has directed the Gloucestershire Choral Weekend.
+He has conducted choirs, orchestras and ensembles throughout Europe and the Far East and is Music Director of the Jupiter Orchestra, Jupiter Singers, and the amplified vocal quartet Singcircle.

 He has conducted many oratorios including the Baltic premiere of Elgar’s Dream of Gerontius, Bach’s complete Christmas Oratorio, Rachmaninov’s The Bells, Verdi’s Requiem, Ein Deutsches Requiem by Brahms and several performances of Bach’s Mass in B Minor and Mozart’s Requiem.